ryanpetris/aur-builder/README.md

 ### Overrides

+* `bumpEpoch` - If specified, will bump the epoch by the specified amount.
 * `bumpPkgrel` - If specified, will bump the pkgrel for the specified package versions by the amount specified.
 Multiple versions can be specified, and when the `update` command is run, obsolete versions will automatically be removed from the configuration.
 Example:

 ```yaml